-As its name implies, the IPX WAN version 2 (IW2) protocol specified in this section is the successor to the IPX WAN protocol specified in Reference [All92].
+As its name implies, the IPX WAN version 2 (IW2) protocol specified in this section is the successor to the IPX WAN protocol specified in Reference [All942].
 This document supersedes that specification, and is backward-compatible with it.

-Reference [All92] specifies how to operate IPX, RIP, and SAP over the relevant media.
+Reference [All942] specifies how to operate IPX, RIP, and SAP over the relevant media.
 IW2 adds what is needed to support several additional routing protocols.
 Part of IW2 is to negotiate which routing protocol is used over a particular link.

-Reference [All92] specifies how to operate over PPP and X.25.
-This specification adds two media types: Frame Relay and IP Relay.
+Reference [All942] specifies how to operate over PPP, -and-X.25 and Frame Relay.
+This specification adds one more two-media types: Frame Relay and IP Relay.